patrickarlt/acetate-site/src/getting-started.md

 ## Basic Project Structure

-Acetate sites have 3 common components need to get started:
+Acetate sites have 3 common components:

 1. A folder containing HTML and Markdown pages.
 This is generally called `src`.
 2. A `acetate.config.js` file that defines basic project configuration.